abhiramkrishnayanam/Basic-excel-functions-Vlookup-and-Hlookup-/README.md

 # Basic-excel-functions-Vlookup-and-Hlookup-
-As part of the 75-day Data Analysis Challenge associated with Entry Elevate, by Abhiram K
+As part of the 75-day Data Analysis Challenge associated with Entry Elevate,

 I’ve completed Day 1 and Day 2!